Short trips abroad for business purposes

 - The cost of Jim’s travel to and from Japan is tax deductible because Japan is a temporary workplace.

-- The cost of Jim’s wife’s travel to and from Japan is also deductible; under the over-60 days rule, but also because she speaks fluent Mandarin and will be useful as an interpreter, saving Jim’s company the expense of employing an interpreter.
+- The cost of Jim’s wife’s travel to and from Japan is also deductible; under the over-60 days rule, but also because she speaks fluent Japanese and will be useful as an interpreter, saving Jim’s company the expense of employing an interpreter.

 - Jim’s accommodation and subsistence is also deductible as a necessary part of his travel and, in this case, his wife’s accommodation or subsistence is also deductable because she is carrying out a specific task that the company would otherwise have to employ someone to do.